OfficeDev/skype-docs/Skype/WebSDK/docs/PTDevicesManagerManageDevices.md

-# Manage devices in devicesManager
+# Manage devices in the devicesManager

  _**Applies to:** Skype for Business | Skype for Business 2015_